fpischedda/pywek20_tweet_feed/README.md

 Tweet Feed
 ==========

-Tweet Feed is a simple application that uses the Twitter's streaming api in order to feed data to my pyweek20 entry.
+Tweet Feed is a simple application that uses Twitter's streaming api in order to feed data to my pyweek20 entry.

-All tweets are parsed and sent as json to an AMQP fan out exchange, game clients binds a queue the the exchange in order to use the streaming data and create game entities.
+All tweets are parsed and sent as json to an AMQP fan out exchange, game clients binds a queue to the exchange in order to use the streaming data and create game entities.

 Running the demon